Physical Education Curriculum

 • Practically, student learn about the rules and regulations of a sport as well as the practical skill techniques that go into the sport physically; gives students the confidence to give peer feedback when assessing fellow student's skill techniques and when asked to umpire a match.

-• Students complete a theory unit after Christmas; they don’t have to be aspiring to take GCSE/BTEC PE, they are still given the chance to learn more about PE across Year 7-9; this theory can be cross-curricular and can give students the confidence to contribute to subjects such as Science and PSHE.
+• Students complete a theory unit after Christmas; they do not have to be aspiring to take Cambridge National Sport Studies, they are still given the chance to learn more about PE across Year 7-9; this theory can be cross-curricular and can give students the confidence to contribute to subjects such as Science and PSHE.

 • PE teach across both Primary and Secondary so prospective secondary students in the primary will know and have the same teachers up until they leave school.